-- 1. Within one month of service of a Counterclaim for infringement, the plaintiff shall lodge a Defence to the Counterclaim for infringement.
-The period may be extended by the judge-rapporteur on a reasoned request by the plaintiff. - 2.
-The Defence to the Counterclaim shall contain the matters referred to in Rule 24.1(e) to (h) and (j) and a statement whether the plaintiff disputes the defendant's assessment of the value of the dispute (including the Counterclaim) pursuant to Rule 50.3 and the reasons for such dispute.
-Rule 24.2 shall apply. - 3.
-The defendant may lodge a Reply to the Defence to the Counterclaim for infringement within one month. - 4.
-The plaintiff may lodge a Rejoinder to the Reply within one month of the service of the Reply.
-The Rejoinder shall be limited to matters raised in the Reply.
+1. Within two months of service of a Counterclaim for infringement, the claimant shall lodge a Defence to the Counterclaim for infringement.

+2. The Defence to the Counterclaim for infringement shall contain the matters referred to in Rule 24.1(e) to (h) and (j) and a statement whether the claimant disputes the defendant's assessment of the value of the dispute (including the Counterclaim) pursuant to Rule 50.3 and the reasons for such dispute.

+3. The defendant may lodge a Reply to the Defence to the Counterclaim for infringement within one month.